A step-by-step guide on how to successfully declutter your wardrobe.

 The ‘Out of Sight, Possibly Out of Mind’ Pile

 Still not sure about a particular item?
 Another way to see how you really feel about a clothing item is to keep it out of your wardrobe, maybe under a bed or in a drawer.
-If when choosing an outfit, you think of it – you’ll go and retrieve it, but if you don’t – it confirms that it’s time to get rid by donating it to charity or selling it on.
+If you think of the piece when you’re choosing an outfit – you’ll go and retrieve it, but if you don’t – it confirms that it’s time to get rid by donating it to charity or selling it on.
 Give yourself a month to see if you miss it.